KoteGotiashvili/NLP-Pipeline/README.md

-# NLP Basics
+# NLP Fundamentals

-Welcome to the NLP Basics repository, where we explore various fundamental concepts and techniques in Natural Language Processing (NLP).
+Welcome to the NLP Fundamentals repository, where we explore various fundamental concepts and techniques in Natural Language Processing (NLP).
 Below are the main topics covered:

 ## Table of Contents